Stanford Pain & Sports Medicine of NYC: Rheumatoid Arthritis

-At Manhattan Pain and Sports Associates you will get the rheumatoid arthritis diagnosis, pain management, and doctor’s care you need to reduce or eliminate your rheumatoid arthritis pain.
+At Stanford Pain and Sports Medicine of NYC you will get the rheumatoid arthritis diagnosis, pain management, and doctor’s care you need to reduce or eliminate your rheumatoid arthritis pain.
 Because when you’re in pain — whether it’s from an accident, age, or ailment — you want diagnosis and pain relief quickly.
 Appropriate and targeted rheumatoid arthritis pain management and treatment starts with a proper diagnosis from your NYC neck pain management doctor.

 A host of advances have been made for the treatment of rheumatoid arthritis (RA).
 It doesn’t have to be the crippling disease that it once was — especially if you get a diagnosis early.
 Rheumatoid arthritis is an autoimmune disease that’s triggered by a defect in your body’s defense systems.
 Rheumatoid arthritis is a chronic disorder that attacks the joint lining and leads to painful swelling and inflammation.

 The chronic inflammatory disorder typically begins in the smaller joints of your feet and hands.
 It can eventually move into other areas of your body — such as your lungs, skin, eye and blood vessels.
 RA can start at any age, but women tend to develop it more often than men, especially between the ages of 40 and 60.

 Telltale Signs of Rheumatoid Arthritis

 Rheumatoid arthritis can be difficult to diagnose because it mimics other conditions.
 Your NYC pain management doctor can help you relieve your symptoms, but to reach a conclusive diagnosis, you may have to undergo a series of blood tests to find the telltale signs that could include:

 - Certain antibodies in your system

 - Confirmation of distinctive inflammation